LeandroTeixeira/Interview-Algorithms/Two Sum/README.md

 # Problem solution
 ## Description:
-The solution can be broken down into smaller steps.
-For each number, we are multiplying the product of the numbers before it by the multiplication of those after it.
-By calculating these values, we can pass through the array only twice to arrive at the solution.
+The idea is pretty simple: We iterate once on the array.
+For each number, we calculate which number we need to add up to the target and checks if the number exists in a hash map.
+If it doesn't, we save the current number in that hash map alongside it's position.
+Using this, we only need to iterate the array once and since hash maps go for O(1) on average, the time complexity is kept at O (n).

 ## Complexity:
 O(n).
-We only iterate through the array twice
+We only iterate through the array once and hash maps have O (1) on average.